Bluestone Group: Capital and asset management: 2009–14

-In September 2011, Bluestone acquired Close Credit Management from Close Brothers, and re-branded the business Bluestone Credit Management ('BCM').
-BCM provides portfolio management services to a range of UK clients including major car and consumer finance businesses and Her Majesty's Revenue & Customs.
-BCM's 140 staff operate from offices in downtown Sheffield.
-In December, Bluestone participated in the purchase of a €350m portfolio of car and equipment receivables from Bank of Scotland in Ireland.
-Bluestone partnered with Värde Partners, a global investment fund to acquire the book.
-An office was set up in Dublin in March, 2012, and day-to-day management of the portfolio transitioned to Bluestone in early June.
-This transition involved adapting Bluestone's core technical platform (Boss) for use in Ireland, and migrating the portfolio information from Bank of Scotland's various systems to Boss.
-A team of 40 were deployed to manage the book, split between the Sheffield and Dublin offices.
-Shortly afterwards, Bluestone opened a new office in the Zeullig building in downtown Manila to act as a shared services centre for other group offices.
-Bluestone's Manila operation has over 50 staff now providing support services for Bluestone's Australian offices.
+In March 2009, Bluestone established its UK operation, opening an office in Cambridge as the group expanded its capital-management and loan-servicing activities.

+In September 2011, Bluestone acquired Close Credit Management from Close Brothers for an undisclosed sum and renamed it Bluestone Credit Management.
+The Sheffield-based business managed more than 170,000 customer accounts; the acquisition approximately doubled the number of accounts managed by Bluestone and added about 165 employees to its European operations.

+Later in 2011, Bluestone established its Irish business through the purchase, with Värde Partners, of a €350 million asset-finance portfolio from Bank of Scotland (Ireland).
+Bluestone initially concentrated on servicing the acquired portfolio and subsequently launched an Irish asset-finance lending business in late 2014.

 Resumption of lending

 In 2014, Lloyds Development Capital (LDC) acquired approximately 50% of the shares in Bluestone from a number of existing shareholders, joining Macquarie Bank as Bluestone's major institutional shareholders.
 At the same time, the holding structure of the Group was inverted with the creation of a new UK top-co, Bluestone Consolidated Holdings Limited, which in June 2015 had net assets of £35m.
 Residential lending resumed in Australia in 2013, funded by a warehouse line from Macquarie Bank, and Bluestone started lending into the auto and equipment space in Ireland in 2014.
 Bluestone securitised residential mortgages in 2013 in both Australia and New Zealand, taking advantage of the normalisation of the capital markets globally.

+In December 2022, the UK holding company changed its name from Bluestone Consolidated Holdings Limited to Bluestone Investment Holdings Limited and adopted investment holding company accounting status.

 Sale of Australasian operations

-On 26 February 2018, Bluestone announced the sale of its Australasian operations, including its Manila based call centre, to funds managed by Cerberus Capital Management.
+On 26 February 2018, Bluestone agreed to sell its Australasian mortgage-lending and portfolio-servicing operations to an affiliate of Cerberus Capital Management.
+The transaction covered businesses in Australia, New Zealand and the Philippines, including the group's Manila operations, and Bluestone Group UK was to divest its entire interest in the Asia-Pacific business.

+At the time of the announcement, the Australasian business had originated more than A$6 billion of loans, served over 37,000 customers and completed more than 24 securitisations in Australia.
+The consideration was not publicly disclosed.
+The acquisition was reported as completed in April 2018.

 A portion of the sale proceeds were then used by Bluestone's parent company, Bluestone Consolidated Holdings, to fund the buy-back and cancellation of all shares held by LDC.
-The transaction resulted in the management team led by Alistair Jeffery acquiring a controlling stake in the company, with major institutional shareholder, Macquarie Bank, doubling its shareholding to 30%.
-On completion in March, 2018, Bluestone Group had a team in Europe of 170 staff and net assets of over £20m / A$35m.
-Around the same time, Bluestone moved its head office to the heart of Cambridge's construction and technology boom at One Station Square, Cambridge.
+The transaction resulted in the management team led by Alistair Jeffery acquiring a controlling stake in the company, with major institutional shareholder Macquarie Bank doubling its shareholding to 30%.
+Following completion, Bluestone Group had a team in Europe of 170 staff and net assets of over £20 million (A$35 million).
+Around the same time, Bluestone moved its head office to One Station Square, in the heart of Cambridge's construction and technology area.